Repose of St. Raphael of Brooklyn

 Our Father among the Saints, Raphael (Hawaweeny), Bishop of Brooklyn, was the first Orthodox Christian bishop consecrated on American soil.
 Traveling throughout the continent in the first years of the 20th century, he founded thirty parishes in North America.
 His feast day is celebrated in the Antiochian Archdiocese on the first Saturday of November.
 St. Raphael, a man of angelic name and apostolic fervor, was influenced by many cultures.
 He was born and raised in the Middle East, educated by Greeks at Halki and by Russians at Kiev, and he spent the last nineteen years of his life as a missionary in North America.

-In 2015, the Antiochian Archdiocese will celebrate the 100th Anniversary of the Falling Asleep of St. Raphael.
-The Archdiocese's Creative Festivals will feature the theme, "Good Shepherd of the Lost Sheep in America."
+In 2015, the Antiochian Archdiocese celebrated the 100th Anniversary of the Falling Asleep of St. Raphael.

 - Metropolitan Joseph's Jubilee Letter on the Repose of St. Raphael of Brooklyn